scottmckendry/sunsetr/README.md

 ### Testing other city's coordinates (not your current location)

 I realize we might want to test other cities' sunset/sunrise times and transition durations.
-Maybe we have to fly to another timezone for a special event and we want to get ahead of the jet lag and fix our sleep schedule to their timezone.
+Maybe we have to fly to another timezone for a special event and we want to get ahead of the jet lag and fix our sleeping schedule to their timezone.

-The solution is simple: Just run `sunsetr --geo`.
+Just run `sunsetr --geo`.
 If you run this with `--debug`, you'll see an additional set of times in brackets `[]` to the right of the primary set of times.
-These times are in your local detected timezone.
+These times are in your autodetected local timezone.
 The primary set of times correspond to the selected city's coordinates' sunset/sunrise transition times.
 Ex:

 ```
 [LOG] Solar calculation details: